Recommendations

 Senior Film Conservator

-The Action sensibilities displayed in God's Gold are unparalleled, the emotional payoff of the 1921 classic is what fans crave in similar titles.
+The Adventure sensibilities displayed in God's Gold are unparalleled, the emotional payoff of the 1921 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most poignant storytelling and relevant titles.

 The cultural footprint of God's Gold in United States to define the very concept of poignant storytelling in modern film.